tjlee1220/WebExp/docs/howto.rst

 Exporting to various formats
 ============================

-PhpMyAdmin makes it very easy to export anything to csv format.
-The most common thing that you will export will most likely be the results table but this same process works for any table.
+PhpMyAdmin makes it very easy to export any data to a file.
+The most common thing that you will export will most likely be the results table, but this same process works for any table.
 First, select the table that you want to export.
 Then, look for the 'Export' tab along the top of the page.
 Select this tab and you will be presented with a variety of options.
 You can export the data to a .csv file, an excel file, or many other file types.
 Once you have selected all the options you want, simply hit go and the file will be downloaded to your computer.